DirectRTX/Simple-Ad-Network/README.md

 4.  <b>Setup your own waterfall system.</b>  You can signup for multiple networks that provide both direct links and fallback URLs.
 For example, you can set Network #1's fallback URL as the direct link from Network #2 and set the fallback URL for Network #2 as the fallback URL from Network #3 and so on.
 But in our opinion, it's easier to just use AdSpyGlass to handle all of that for you - they are free and take 10% of your traffic for using their service.

+In our experience, AdSpyGlass has pretty shitty support - if you get a response at all.
+So while the idea behind the service is good, we make no guarantees that you'll receive any sort of assistance from them.

 How you choose to handle unsold traffic is completely up to you.
 You may be able to find more unique ways to monetize it and that's totally your decision.
 These are just the most popular methods people use.

 ## Let's Take A Break For A Minute